ccremer/netdata-minimal/README.md

 ## Netdata user

-For `latest`, this image has been built so that user `netdata (101:101)` can run netdata.
-However, in this Dockerfile it is still root, assuming that you will install additional stuff as root.
-It is recommended that you add `USER netdata:netdata` somewhere in your derived Dockerfile.
+This image has been built so that user `netdata` can run netdata.